mjg123/mjg123.github.io/_posts/2017-10-03-A-First-Look-At-FnProject.md

 ### Fin

 That was a super-quick look at how to get started with FnProject - I hope it was helpful.
+There's a lot [more documentation](https://github.com/fnproject/fn/tree/master/docs) if you need it, and there's a lot more to fn, too.

-There's a lot more to fn though, next up I'll look at the Java support.
+Next post I'll look at the Java support.
 If you have any questions - there's an [official Fn Slack channel](https://join.slack.com/t/fnproject/shared_invite/enQtMjIwNzc5MTE4ODg3LTdlYjE2YzU1MjAxODNhNGUzOGNhMmU2OTNhZmEwOTcxZDQxNGJiZmFiMzNiMTk0NjU2NTIxZGEyNjI0YmY4NTA), problems - there's [GitHub issues](https://github.com/fnproject/fn/issues) or just ask on Slack.